ssfsx17/sky-islands/readable.md

     concentrating on them for several minutes in a safe area.
   - **Imperial Body Shape** - If you wrap yourself in heavy clothing, then you look like an Imperial from a distance, thus avoiding immediate attack if you are travelling by yourself.
+It is also possible that you are an ex-Imperial, but due to being free of the Adtextus, your body is quite visibly healthy and non-Imperial.
   - **Integrated Weapons** - You gain 2 extra skill points every Power Level, as well as at character creation, which can be spent on skills in the Weapon Training group.
 You must still follow the limit